…and other cheap and cheerful ways to keep the kids amused during the holidays.

 Narrowly get crushed by a falling apple tree.
 The kids were lucky.
 The swingball wasn’t.
 They wish we could relive the day “there was a noise so loud we could hear it in our tummies.”.
 I wish the apple-tree related nightmares would cease.

 Go to the Natural History Museum.
 Remember absolutely nothing about the trip other than the fact that when you were on the raised walkway in the dinosaur exhibition you needed a wee.
-However, the crowd was so large you could not get off the raised walkway to get to the toilet.
+The crowd is so large you can’t get off the raised walkway to get to the toilet.
 Watch Mummy down ½ a litre of water so that there is now an empty vessel for you to wee in.
-Watch Daddy waving over enthusiastically at a T-Rex head to distract circa 1000 hot and bothered tourists from the fact that Mummy is getting you to wee into the empty bottle whilst she feigns interest in literature about the Cretaceous period.
+Watch Daddy waving over-enthusiastically at a T-Rex head to distract circa 1000 hot and bothered tourists from the fact that Mummy is getting you to wee into the empty bottle whilst she feigns interest in the literature about the Cretaceous period.

 Leave the house to be faced with the sheer delight that the postman has dropped at least 56 filthy rubber bands within easy walking distance from your home for you to adorn the handles of your scooter with.